-Children looked after (in public care) and children who were previously looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or a special guardianship order).
+Children looked after and children who were previously looked after, but ceased to be so because they were adopted (or became subject to a child's arrangements order or a special guardianship order).

-Rule 2 Medical or Social

-Children for whom it can be demonstrated that they have a particular medical or social need to go to the school.
+Rule 2 Medical or Social Children for whom it can be demonstrated that they have a particular medical or social need to go to the school, which includes children previously abroad who were cared for by the state because he or she would not otherwise have been cared for adequately and subsequently adopted.

-A panel of HCC officers will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
+A panel of officers will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
 The evidence must relate specifically to the school applied for under Rule 2 and must clearly demonstrate why it is the only school that can meet the child's needs.